-We recommend using the portmap included in NFS gateway package, as shown below:
+We recommend using the portmap included in NFS gateway package, as shown below.
+The included portmap must be used on some Linux systems, for example, SLES 11 and RHEL 6.2.

 1. Stop nfs/rpcbind/portmap services provided by the platform: